 The great grand-daughter of Paul and Isabel Manship and the grand-niece of Margaret Cassidy and John Manship, Diana Natti is a former Gloucester resident who grew up playing on the Manship estate.
 She has degrees in art and art history and has studied abroad at an artist residency in France.

-Treasurer.
-The former Chief Financial Officer (CFO) for a local federally-funded organization, Sandy has worked in the nonprofit sector for more than 35 years.
+Immediate Past Treasurer of MARS and former Chief Financial Officer (CFO) for a local federally-funded organization.
+Sandy has worked in the nonprofit sector for more than 35 years.
 She is a Gloucester native, a neighbor of MARS, and a founding member of Gloucester’s CERT (Community Emergency Response Team).

 An international public artist, who has completed over 30 major public commissions, Harries is a professor at the School of the Museum of Fine Arts, Boston, and a Gloucester summer visitor for over 20 years.
 She has been the recipient of prestigious artist residencies.